kaushikthedeveloper/DoubleBackPress/README.md

         **Returns :**
         - `DoubleBackPress`

-        **Exceptions possible later :**
+        **Exceptions possible later if not called :**
         - `RequirementsNotMetException` : if the `doubleBackPressAction` is not set

         ---

-    - Set the action to be performed after the first back press occurs, before the 2nd back press.
+    - <a name="withFirstBackPressAction"></a>Set the action to be performed after the first back press occurs, before the 2nd back press.

         **OPTIONAL**